Shaddai

 "Seek the LORD while he may be found; call upon him while he is near; let the wicked forsake his way, and the unrighteous man his thoughts; let him return to the LORD, that he may have compassion on him, and to our God, for he will abundantly pardon" (Isa.
 55:6-7).

 Let us "wait for the LORD, who is hiding his face from the house of Jacob, and hope in him" (Isa.
 8:17).
-Wishing you teshuvah shlemah be'ahavat Yeshua - "A complete turning in the love of Jesus."
+Wishing you teshuvah shlemah be'ahavat Yeshua Adoneinu - "A complete turning in the love of Yeshua our Lord."

 Blessing: